 Please note - being registered on TIE does not automatically mean your child would be eligible for other services, such as a personal budget or direct payments.

 Calling us on - 01302 735434 to request one

 Message us through our Facebook page - www.facebook.com/Together-Information-Exchange

 ** Like us on Facebook to receive updates on events, services and information **

 The TIE membership card is available to each child/young person who is registered with TIE.
 On the back page of the TIE application form there is the option to receive a membership card - just tick the box and don't forget to enclose a passport size photograph of your child.

-If you are already a member of TIE and would like to receive a TIE membership card, please do not hesitate to contact the Short Breaks team.
+If you are already a member of TIE and would like to receive a TIE membership card, please do not hesitate to contact the Families Information Service.

 What do I get with a TIE membership card?

 By getting a TIE membership card you automatically receive discounts at various places in and around Doncaster.
 These include the Yorkshire Wildlife Park, The Dome, Vue Cinema and much more.

 A full list of the current discounts is available in the documents section on this page.
 To receive your discount simply show your card when you arrive.